COURSES AND CONTENT

 The specific entry requirements are min.
 30 ECTS-points within one or more of the following areas:

-- Social science methodology (incl. philosophy of science, research design, applied methods, qualitative methods, quantitative methods, mixed methods or the like)
+- Social science methodology (incl. philosophy of science, research design, applied methods, qualitative methods or quantitative methods)

 要申请此工作 请将您的详细情况发送到以下邮箱 email@example.com